Welcome to the Cornwall DNA project – a project dedicated to the genetic history of the peoples of Cornwall.

 Cornwall has been a relatively isolated part of the British isles.
 Up to 1550 it spoke its own language, and had its own form of government and currency until the 1700s.
-Compared with other parts of Britain there has been relatively little intermingling, except perhaps for Devon and with Brittany.
-Around 800 AD, a large group of Irish missionaries arrived, but apart from the odd Anglo-Norman lord, there has been limited in-migration until the present century.
-After 1850 however, when the great mines began to play out, there was a major exodus to other parts of the world where mines were to be found (Australasia, North and South America, South Africa)
+Compared with other parts of Britain there has been little intermingling.
+Except perhaps from Devon, and limited influx from Ireland and the continent, there has been limited in-migration until the present century.
+After 1850 however, when the great mines began to play out, there was a major exodus to other parts of the world where mines were to be found (Australasia, North and South America and South Africa).

 Cornwall had the largest known tin deposits in the world for thousands of years, and initially a great deal of alluvial gold and probably copper and arsenic.
 The first metalworkers to arrive in Britain were the Beaker People around 2500 BC, and they worked Cornish gold and tin extensively, while constructing a large number of ritual sites and burial chambers.
 A significant part of Cornwall's ancient DNA stems from this very early period: there are many pockets of what appear to be early Bronze Y-DNA in Cornwall, along with later Danish, Continental and a few Irish intrusions.

 Project membership is free and open (on a trial basis) for anyone with an autosomal test and a proven Cornish ancestor in the last five generations.
 Anyone entitled to membership of our subgroups "Cornwall Advanced YDNA" or "Cornwall-mtDNA" can and should also join.